o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Variant](core-systems/shaders/shader-variant.md), [Shader Build Pipeline](core-systems/shaders/shader-build-pipeline.md)*

 Shader Variant Tree Asset
-: This asset contains the shader varient tree that is stored in the engine's cache for use at runtime.
+: This asset contains the shader variant tree that is stored in the engine's cache for use at runtime.
 It is stored in a `.azshadervarianttree` file, that is produced by the Asset Processor from a `.shadervariantlist` file.
-It contains links to all of the shader variant assets for a particular shader.
+The shader variant tree asset contains links to all of the shader variant assets for a particular shader.

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Variant](core-systems/shaders/shader-variant.md)*